-Where charitable donations are to be retained for the benefit of the Institution as specified by the donors, these are accounted for as endowments in a restricted reserve on the Balance Sheet.
+Where charitable donations are to be retained for the benefit of the Institution as specified by the donors, these are accounted for as endowments in the reserves on the Balance Sheet.
 The University has two main types of endowments:

-- Restricted expendable endowments the donor has specified a particular objective other than the purchase or construction of tangible fixed assets, and the Institution can convert the donated sum into income. - Restricted permanent endowments the donor has specified that the fund is to be permanently invested to generate an income stream to be applied to a particular objective.
+• Expendable endowments - the donor has specified a particular objective other than the purchase or construction of tangible fixed assets, and the Institution can convert the donated sum into income.

+• Restricted permanent endowments - the donor has specified that the fund is to be permanently invested to generate an income stream to be applied to a particular objective.

-16. Financial Instruments
+17. Financial Instruments

 The University does not hold any non-basic financial instruments.
 The primary financial instruments are cash, loans, receivables from trade debtors and payables to creditors and suppliers.
-The recognition of these instruments is at fair value.
+The recognition of trade debtors and trade creditors is at fair value.
+Loans, accruals and prepayments are recognised at the amortised cost.

 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the instrument.
 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.